Monitoring

 Note

-From the Services > Database > Cloud DB for MSSQL > DB server menu, click and select the server you want, and then click the [Monitoring] button to go directly to the page in Step 4.
+From i_menu > Services > Database > Cloud DB for MSSQL > DB Server , click and select the server you want, followed by the [Monitoring] button to go directly to the page in Step 4.

 DB dashboard graphic charts

-The following are some descriptions for the graphic charts configured in DB dashboard:
+The following are the descriptions for the graphic charts configured in DB dashboard:

 clouddbformssql-monitoring_dbDashboardCharts_vpc_ko